johnbayko/KOHO_takehome/notes.rst

 In a real application, even if input is in batches like the example, the transactions and accounts would need to persist, so a database would be needed.
-I was surprised that only two other solutions mentioned or implemented persistent storage.
+I was surprised that few solutions mentioned or implemented persistent storage.

 Peristence can be accomplished many ways, so the interface to the program